joshHug/LeidenITP/labs/lab8.md

 ```
 As soon as you do not need the file anymore you can continue outside the `with` statement.
 This then closes the file.

-When you use `np.genfromtxt` the file is automatically closed after this line of code.
+When you use `np.loadtxt` the file is automatically closed after this line of code.

 Open exercise `first_ten_digits.py` and follow the instructions.

 ## exercise 4;

+classes vectors

 ![images](/LeidenITP/assets/images/lab7/rotate_colors.png)